terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_2.md

 const employees = [];
 ```

 The goal is to populate the `employees` list with the `Employee` objects.
 To help, we also need `contact_numbers` to hold the contact numbers while reading the `Contact.csv`.
 The rest of the information in `Contact.csv` will be used to construct `Address` objects and stored in `addresses`.
-We store the id at first and make the linking later cause the manager of that employee may have not been "created" yet.
+We store the id at first and make the linking later because the manager of that employee may have not been "created" yet.

-Then we go head and read the CSVs and do the corresponding data managing:
+Then we go ahead and read the CSVs and do the corresponding data managing:

 ```javascript
 // function to load and parse huge CSV files